 Dalkeith Country Park is the perfect place for a fun family day out.
 Kids will love exploring Fort Douglas, the park's fantastic children’s adventure playground, and you can grab a bite to eat and pick up gifts and treats to take home in the Restoration Yard cafe and store.
 Take a walk through the park’s semi-natural woodland, and make sure to look out for Robert Adam’s Montagu Bridge, which straddles the River North Esk in a graceful arch, as well as deer, foxes and myriads of smaller birds, animals and insects.
-Work is currently under way to develop the Stableyard into a family friendly retail, catering and leisure facility and the children’s adventure playground (opening summer 2016) will keep even your most high-energy wee ones busy.

 Tasty food & drink

 If you visit on a Thursday, Friday or Saturday, be sure to stop off at Stewart Brewing in Loanhead, where you can book a tour of this lovely independent brewery.
 See how their craft beers are produced, discover the science of brewing and taste a sample of their delicious tipples.